 Given this prominence, there is much that could be said in an article about mining arbitration in Africa.
 One could address the development of arbitration law and institutions in Africa – for example, the growing role of the OHADA Uniform Arbitration Act, which governs arbitration proceedings in 17 west African countries.1 One could consider corruption, which is still endemic to the African mining sector,2 and the evolving arbitral case law on how corruption may be relevant to issues of jurisdiction and the merits in arbitral proceedings.3 In light of the declining security situation in many parts of Africa, and the recent attacks involving Areva’s Arlit uranium mine in Niger and the Tigantourine gas facility in Algeria,4 one could consider how security issues might play out in arbitration.
 We note, for instance, the cases concerning the ‘full protection and security’ standard involving investments in Africa.5

 There is, however, one phenomenon that will no doubt overwhelmingly define the nature of any disputes in the African mining sector in the near term, and that is the dramatic and sustained downturn in metals and minerals prices that has occurred over the past three years.
-Since their peak in 2012, metals prices have dropped significantly, with, for example, gold falling from a peak of US$1,800 per oz in July 2012 to a current price of US$1,100 per oz, manganese prices dropping from US$3.5 per kilo in March 2012 to US$1.45 per kilo now; iron ore pellets falling from a peak of US$180 per tonne in April 2012 to a current price of US$68 per tonne.6 The consensus among analysts is that prices may not reach their nadir before 2017, at the earliest.7
+Since their peak in 2012, metals prices have dropped significantly, with, for example, gold falling from a peak of US$1,800 per oz in July 2012 to a current price of US$1,240 per oz, manganese prices dropping from US$3.5 per kilo in March 2012 to US$1.85 per kilo now; iron ore pellets falling from a peak of US$180 per tonne in April 2012 to a current price of US$84.50 per tonne.6

 We consider the arbitration to which it might give rise involving the African mining sector from these two perspectives – that of host states and that of investors – in turn.